Skip to main content

 }

-There are also several error responses you may encounter at this stage.
-We recommend viewing the error codes section to understand supported responses.
+You might encounter several error responses at this stage.
+We recommend checking the error codes section to understand the supported responses.
 If you need additional support, contact your Client Service Account Manager.

 Next steps